dlhpp/plaidappianpoc/README.md

 # Integrating Plaid into Appian POC

-- Uses an Appian "web content component".

-- Appian web content component embeds an external page as an iframe into an Appian interface.
+- Use an Appian "web content component" to embed a simple static html page into an iframe within an Appian interface.

-- For this POC, the external page comes from github pages here:   [https://dlhpp.github.io/plaidappianpoc/index.html](https://dlhpp.github.io/plaidappianpoc/index.html)
+- For this POC purely for convenience, the external page comes from github pages here:   [https://dlhpp.github.io/plaidappianpoc/index.html](https://dlhpp.github.io/plaidappianpoc/index.html)

 - Here's the Appian interface that embeds the above external page into an iframe:
     ```